Call4Cloud | MMP-C | Autopilot | Device Preparation

 When taking a closer look at the ADML file below, I noticed “something” missing

-If we have configured some settings in the registry we want to convert to an ADMX with the tool we need to beware of something
+If we have configured some settings in the registry, we want to convert to an ADMX with the tool, we need to be aware of something

-If you defined a REG_EXPAND_SZ, the Reg2ADMX tool will convert it to a text box… but a textbox needs to have a label part in it.
+If you defined a REG_EXPAND_SZ, the Reg2ADMX tool will convert it to a text box… but a textbox must have a label part.
 As shown below, the wrong one and a working one

 When converting those registry values it fails to add the label part to it.
 If possible I would advise changing the REG_EXPAND_SZ to REG_SZ before creating the reg file that you are going to convert.

-My guess is that it fails because of all of the HEX values.
-Another possibility would be to change it manually and add the LABEL part to it and import it again.
+I guess it fails because of all the HEX values.
+Another possibility is to change it manually, add the LABEL part, and import it again.

 2. The Given key was not present in the dictionary